Poisson smooth structures on stratified symplectic spaces: Symplectic stratified spaces and compatible smooth structures

 \begin{remark} 1.
 If $C^\infty (X^{2n})$ is locally smoothly contractible, by \cite[Theorem 5.2]{Mostow1979} the de Rham cohomology $H^* (\Om (X^{2n}), d)$ coincides with the singular cohomology $H^* (M, \R)$), since $ X^{2n}$ admits smooth partitions of unity, see Proposition \ref{fin}.

 2. In \cite[Proposition 5.4]{Cavalcanti2005} Cavalcanti proved that the hard Lefschetz property on a compact symplectic manifold implies $Im \, \delta \cap \ker d = Im \, d \cap Im \, \delta$, see also \cite{Merkulov1998}.
-His theorem can be proved word-by-word for stratified symplectic manifolds equipped with a Poisson smooth structure, since the main ingredient of the proof is Proposition \ref{hlv}. \end{remark}
+His theorem can be proved word-by-word for stratified symplectic spaces satisfying the conditions of Proposition \ref{hlv}, since the main ingredient of the proof is Proposition \ref{hlv}.

+3. It is interesting to know whether we can extend the symplectic cohomology theory developed in \cite{TY2009}, \cite{LV2011} to stratified symplectic spaces satisfying the conditions of Proposition \ref{hlv}, since the main ingredient of this theory is the existence of a Leftschetz decomposition. \end{remark}